pammacdotnet/TypstPaper/paper.typ

 #let Pintorita = package-link("Pintorita")

 A prominent part of Computer Science is software and software engineering.
 For that, Typst has:
-/ Built-in listings: with automatic syntax highlighting (or custom parsers/themes), that can be further enhanced with #Codly (@fig:listing).
+/ Built-in listings: with automatic syntax highlighting (or custom parsers/themes), that can be enhanced with #Codly (@fig:listing).
 / Built-in data loading: functions for JSON, CSV, XML, etc. (or XLSX with #ReXLlenT) for generating native tables or #Lilaq graphs.
 / Sequence diagrams: provided by #Chronos (@fig:sequence).
 / Activity, class, component, entity relationship: and other diagrams can be created with Pintora text-to-diagram JavaScript library bundled in the #Pintorita package.
 However due to inherited Wasm limitations, these diagrams can significantly increase compilation time, i.e., up to several seconds.
 As an example, @fig:compiler was also created with this package.